 The most common pictorial genres and motifs include reproductions of artworks, landscapes, nature studies of water, clouds, trees, plants, rocks and the like, architectural scenes, still lifes, portraits, genre scenes and tableaux vivants, nudes and animal studies, along with Oriental and historical representations.
 The original studies – distributed in France as études d’après nature – are made by well-known European and American photographers.

 Photographers include: Fratelli Alinari, Ottomar Anschütz, Karl Blossfeldt, Adolphe Braun, Eugène Cuvelier, Georg Maria Eckert, Constantin Famin, Wilhelm von Gloeden, Albert Renger Patzsch, Jakob August Lorent, Gustave le Gray, James Robertson, Henry Peach Robinson, F. Albert Schwartz, Giorgio Sommer and Carleton Watkins.

-A special exhibition of the photography collection of the Münchner Stadtmuseum and the Kunstbibliothek – Staatliche Museen zu Berlin in cooperation with the Universität der Künste Berlin
+A special exhibition of the photography collection of the Münchner Stadtmuseum and of the Kunstbibliothek, Staatliche Museen zu Berlin in collaboration with the Universität der Künste Berlin.